End qualified immunity in Connecticut

 • Guarantees that victims are compensated the full amount awarded

-Yes.
-The statewide law states, "In an action under this section, each municipality or law enforcement unit shall protect and save harmless any such police officer from financial loss and expense, including legal fees and costs, if any, arising out of any claim, demand or suit instituted against such officer by reason of any act undertaken by such officer while acting in the discharge of the officer's duties."
+Yes, section 2e of the bill states, "In an action under this section, each municipality or law enforcement unit **shall protect and save harmless any such police officer from financial loss and expense, including legal fees and costs, if any, arising out of any claim, demand or suit instituted against such officer by reason of any act undertaken by such officer while acting in the discharge of the officer's duties**."

 • Starts attorney fees